ridiormf/form-full/README.md

 First, it is important to understand how each part interacts with the other.

+There are four main parts which are as follows:

 [FormFull documentation](#formfull)
 React component that must encompass the entire form that will manage